Question: My question involves respirators for spraying pesticides in the garden. My husband handles all the “pest control” on our yard.

-- Air Purifying – This type of respirator protects the applicator by removing contaminants from the air.
+- Air Purifying – This type of respirator protects the applicator by removing organic vapors and contaminants from the air.

 - Air Supplying – This type of respirator supplies air from an independent air source.
 Sort of like those doing HAZMAT work.

-In my thirty plus years of nursery work I’ve never had to go the air-supply respirator route and for most people the air-purifying respirator should deliver adequate protection.
+In my thirty-plus years of nursery work I’ve never had to go the air-supply breathing apparatus route and for most people the air-purifying respirator should deliver adequate protection.